 We will add some data about our password.

-- `Username` is the username which is realated with the account and password.
-In this case, we will use `ismail` as a username.
+Usernameis the username that is related to the account and password.
+In this case, we will use

-- `Password` to store password.
-We can click to the eye icon in order to see the password in clear text.
+Passwordto store passwords.
+We can click to the eye icon in order to see the password in cleartext.

 If we do not have any preset password we can generate a very secure one with the